JerryQii/CalorieCounter/README.md

 and encourage them to keep a healthy lifestyle.

 ## User Stories
-- As a user, I want to be able to add food to the list of food intake.
+- As a user, I want to be able to add what I eat from the list of food choice.
-- As a user, I want to be able to add new kind of food.
+- As a user, I want to be able to add new food choice.
-- As a user, I want to be able to view the foods in list of food intake.
+- As a user, I want to be able to view the foods in list of food intake and choice.
-- As a user, I want to be able to delete food in the list of food intake.
+- As a user, I want to be able to delete food in the list of food intake and choice.
 - As a user, I want to be able to see the number of the total calorie intake.